PalisadoesFoundation/talawa-docs/README.md

 1. Clone this repository
 2. [Install `npm` on your system using these instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+3. If you have previously installed npm on your local device run npm -v to confirm
-3. Follow these steps next
+4. Follow these steps next

 ```console
 $ git clone https://github.com/PalisadoesFoundation/talawa-docs